chaimleib/pathutils/README.md

 # pathutils

-A set of bash tools for manipulate paths.
+A set of shell tools for manipulating paths.

 Goals:
-* Provide tools not included with bash
+* Provide tools to ease use of the Bourne shell
+* Cross-platform:
+  * Support for dash (Bourne shell) and bash v3 and v4
+  * Support for OS X, Ubuntu and Cygwin
 * Simple to install; no compilers needed!
-* Support bash v3 and v4
-* Support for OS X, Ubuntu and Cygwin
+* Security (avoidance of `eval`)
+* Minimal dependence on external tools

 ## Provided tools
-These are ported to bash from the Python source for the [posixpath module][] and have the same behavior.
+These are ported to the Bourne shell from the Python source for the [posixpath module][].
+They should have the same behavior, please tell me if there is any difference.

 * `isabspath path` - whether `path` is an absolute path.
 No output; use its return status instead.
 * `ismount path` - whether `path` is a mountpoint for some volume.
 Also no output; use its return status.